sassoftware/sasoptpy/doc/guide/sessions.rst

    print(m.get_session().sasver)

-A SAS session can be terminated at the end as follows:
+A SAS session can be terminated as follows:

 .. ipython:: python